-If our general partner gives a notice of withdrawal, the holders of a unit majority, may, prior to the effective date of such withdrawal, elect a successor general partner.
-The person so elected as successor general partner will automatically become the successor general partner.
-If, prior to the effective date of our general partner's withdrawal, a successor is not selected by the unitholders or we do not receive a withdrawal opinion of counsel, we will be dissolved in accordance with our partnership agreement.
+If the General Partner gives a notice of withdrawal, the holders of a unit majority may, prior to the effective date of such withdrawal, elect a successor general partner.
+The person so elected as successor general partner will automatically become the successor general partner or managing member, to the extent applicable, of the other members of the Partnership Group of which the General Partner is a general partner or a managing member.
+If, prior to the effective date of the General Partner's withdrawal, a successor is not selected by the unitholders or the Partnership does not receive a withdrawal opinion of counsel regarding limited liability and tax matters, the Partnership will be dissolved in accordance with the Crestwood Partnership Agreement.